 Stroll the Altstadt, the dreamily historic old town.
 Visit the 13th-century castle, or the Rotes Haus, an 18th-century mansion whose unassuming exterior conceals a wonderfully over-the-top interior of antiques and tapestries.

-Then head out to explore the 240 km of hiking trails through the Eifel area, leading you past volcanic crater lakes and through moorlands and forests.
+Then head out to explore the 240 km (~149 miles) of hiking trails through the Eifel area, leading you past volcanic crater lakes and through moorlands and forests.
 And, before you leave, make sure to try the Aachener Printen — a traditional gingerbread-like biscuit.

 Learn about the town’s famous Moutarde de Montjoie.